sábado, 12 de agosto de 1989

 Inessa Kitaichik & Michael Garmash)

-there were no kisses or table ... there was no bed;
+there were no kisses, no table, no bed;

-burned when he looked at you for the first time.
+burned when I looked at you for the first time.

 jueves, 3 de agosto de 1989

-Es por éste Camino que se llega al Amor - It is along this road that you reach to love
+Es por éste Camino que se llega al Amor - Along this road to love

 (Malecón visto desde el Cerro del Carmen, actualmente la calle Sgto.
 Buitrón - Malecon seen from Cerro del Carmen, currently Sgto Buitron street, Guayaquil 1849)